Policies

 Graduation

+Diplomas and official transcripts are withheld if a student has a hold against his or her record.
 It is the responsibility of each student to ensure that all the graduation requirements of the school, including certification of the major, have been fully met well before the expected date of graduation.
 Student records are officially closed upon graduation.
-A graduate cannot improve his or her cumulative grade-point average by completing work or taking additional courses after the degree has been conferred.
-Inquiries concerning graduation may be directed to your academic advisor at the Rutgers Business School: Newark Undergraduate Program Office, 1 Washington Park, Third Floor, Room 324 during a scheduled appointment or via email.
+A graduate cannot improve their cumulative grade-point average by completing work or taking additional courses after the degree has been conferred.

 Degree GrantedApplication Deadline

 Requests to have degrees granted in absentia should be sent to the Office of the Registrar as early as possible, and should indicate the address to which the diploma should be mailed.
+All diplomas are being mailed, meaning mailing address for all applications need to be accurate.

 Non-degree Non-matriculating Students